L1nusB/eval-harness-with-deepeval/docs/llm_judge_deepeval_integration_plan_detailed.md

 ### 2.2 File: `lm_eval/llm_judge/protocol.py`

 **Purpose:** Define core data structures for judge communication.

+These dataclasses provide a **provider-agnostic contract** between any judge-backed metric (or higher-level caller) and concrete providers such as OpenAI and OpenRouter.

 ```python
 """Data classes for LLM judge communication protocol."""